hzdu/plugins_cdn/wp-content/plugins/wp-automatic/.settings/read-me.md

 ==================================================

 Huge Thanks To:
-➡ @Babak For Untouched File
+➡ @kaboosh For Untouched File
-➡ @Babak For Nulled File
+➡ @bobsmith For Nulled File
-➡ @Babak For Nulled Method
+➡ @bobsmith For Nulled Method

 [Credited By Babiato Forum]